Lido Shores home sells for $7 million | Longboat Key | Your Observer

 Outdoors, there’s a lap pool and hot tub, a covered patio with several seating spots and a pool bath.

+Scott Ramsey, trustee, of Sarasota, sold the home to Alan Jay Wildstein Family Ltd. Partnership.

-Deborah Beacham of Michael Saunders & Company’s Main Street office represented the seller.
-The buyer was also represented by Michael Saunders & Company.
+Deborah Beacham of Michael Saunders & Co.’s Main Street office represented the seller.
+The buyer was also represented by Michael Saunders & Co.

 Belcastello is the second high-profile sale on Westway Drive this spring.
-1345 Westway Drive, also overlooking New Pass, sold in early April for $5.2 million.
+The home at 1345 Westway Drive, also overlooking New Pass, sold in early April for $5.2 million.